junesirius/junesirius.github.io/_posts/Marvel/2025-07-08-Daredevil-en.md

 <br>

 "I don't understand!
 I don't understand!!"
-His fists slammed against the heavy sandbag -- without wraps or gloves, his knuckles soon bleed and broke, but he could barely feel it.
+His fists slammed against the heavy sandbag -- without wraps or gloves, his knuckles soon bled and broke, but he could barely feel it.

 "That's because you're selfish.
 You want the world to spin around you, boo hoo --" an old voice said, dry and cold, too cruel.
 "When you grow up, when you're ready, Matty, you will understand."

 "God has a plan for everyone, Matthew," another old and wise voice said, gentler.
 "Sometimes what we need to do is not to understand, but to follow, to observe, to listen.
 To find the signs, the guidance.
 And then, slowly, gradually, if we're lucky, if we pay close enough attention, if we discover enough guidance -- maybe we can finally understand why He arranged all of this for us."

-He knelt on the floor, facing the sky, where the God would be.
+He knelt on the floor, facing the sky, where God would be.
 He prayed, he believed, he had faith.
 He looked for answers.
 Days after nights.

 Since then, and until a long time after.

 But he still couldn't find the answer, couldn't find any answer -- why the world is like this, why father did that, why, why, why...
 Some days he thought he caught a glimpse of understanding, but soon enough, there would be more questions, more confusion, more pain.
-More unceased fire, more pain, more burning.
+More unceasing fire, more pain, more burning.
 Always more, never less.
 Always a hole that would only grow deeper, wider, darker.
 A space that would never be filled by his father.

 <br>